python/mypy/docs/source/error_code_list.rst

    class A:
        def __init__(self, x: int) -> None: ...

-   class A:  # Error: Name 'A' already defined on line 1  [no-redef]
+   class A:  # Error: Name "A" already defined on line 1  [no-redef]
        def __init__(self, x: str) -> None: ...

    # Error: Argument 1 to "A" has incompatible type "str"; expected "int"